Skip to main content

 RTSScaffold metacognitive habits that make research storyableGenerate questions about your thinking that open narrative possibility

 RTS assumes students will use other tools for finding and managing sources.
-What RTS aims to provide is the thinking infrastructure that makes source work meaningful, the habits of mind that turn information into insight, insight into story, and story into impact.
+What RTS provides is the thinking infrastructure that makes source work meaningful: the habits of mind that turn information into insight, insight into story, and story into impact.

 Who Is This For?